AmbireTech/adex-protocol/README.md

 #### Observers

 The observers are delegated to collect events in relation to a certain campaign.
-All validators of a campaign (@TODO: of an OUTPACE?) are, by definition, observers of all events related to it.
+All validators of a campaign (@TODO: of an OCEAN/OUTPACE channel?) are, by definition, observers of all events related to it.

 However, in practice, it's possible to have additional observers who are not validators - for example, a publisher's node might observe all events related to the ad units of the publisher, without necessarily being validators.